Jo-dsa/SemanticSeg/README.md

 ## Results

-We can observe the probability map for each channel.
+We can observe the probability map for each channel. <br />
 It allows us to estimate how much a pixel belongs to a specific part of the face. <br />
 <img src="https://dl.dropboxusercontent.com/s/z6loxo2ttt9hnbl/heatmap.png?dl=0" height="300">

 Segmentation sample: <br />